Manish254252/Rest_Spring_Assessment/README.md

    mvn spring-boot:run

-   API Endpoints
+##API Endpoints
 Save Customer:

 Endpoint: POST /api/customers

 Payload: JSON data with customer details (name, email, dob, occupation) Get All Customers:

-Endpoint: GET /api/customers
-Testing
+##Testing
 JUnit tests are included to validate the functionality of the API.

 Run the tests using:

       mvn test